 Why that call from the Sheriff’s Department might just be a phone scam

-When the scammer starts mentioning missed court dates and insists on immediate payments via gift cards, that’s when alarm bells really start going off.
+When scammers start mentioning missed court dates and insist on immediate actions to avoid serious consequences, that’s when alarm bells should really start going off.
+Here are some ways to protect yourself against these increasingly sophisticated scams.

 How the phone scam plays out